-In patients with concomitant Type I diabetes mellitus, Sandostatin Injection and Sandostatin LAR® Depot (octreotide acetate for injectable suspension) are likely to affect glucose regulation, and insulin requirements may be reduced.
+In patients with concomitant Type I diabetes mellitus, Sandostatin Injection may affect glucose regulation, and insulin requirements may be reduced.
 Symptomatic hypoglycemia, which may be severe, has been reported in these patients.
-In non-diabetics and Type II diabetics with partially intact insulin reserves, Sandostatin Injection or Sandostatin LAR Depot administration may result in decreases in plasma insulin levels and hyperglycemia.
-It is therefore recommended that glucose tolerance and antidiabetic treatment be periodically monitored during therapy with these drugs.
+In nondiabetics and Type II diabetics with partially intact insulin reserves, Sandostatin Injection administration may result in decreases in plasma insulin levels and hyperglycemia.
+It is therefore recommended that glucose tolerance and anti-diabetic treatment be periodically monitored during therapy with these drugs.